 Share Helpful Notes

-Do you have additional information that don’t quite fit with the sections above?
+Do you have additional information that don’t quite fit in the sections above?

-◾ Influencers or thought leaders you want to mention to help with outreach
+Influencers or thought leaders you want your writer to mention (help with outreach)

 Plan Distribution Strategy

 Typically, the content writer doesn’t handle distribution as the responsibilities fall on you, the client.